thiagofigueiro/nexus3-cli/README.md

    1. Content type validation, version and write policy.
    1. Delete.
 1. Groovy script management: list, upload, delete, run.
+1. Clean-up policy management: create, list.

 The actions above are performed using the Nexus REST API if the endpoint is available, otherwise a groovy script is used.

-Please note that some Nexus 3 features are not currently supporter.
+Please note that some Nexus 3 features are not currently supported.
 Assistance implementing missing support is very welcome.
 Please have a look at the [issues](https://github.com/thiagofigueiro/nexus3-cli/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) and [contribution guidelines](https://github.com/thiagofigueiro/nexus3-cli/blob/develop/CONTRIBUTING.md).